testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** On the existence of collaborator services, they make high impact on logic and resilliency.
 We want to simulate all the complexity they bring without paying the price (slow, noisy, hard to reproduce).
-We can put a util,
+We can put a util that fakes the response, it works by replacing node's http client,

+Downside - What if they changed...

 <br/>